B2B Marketing Attribution for Beginners

 Capture self-reported touchpoints on your website and integrate them into your CRM

-Enable the sales team to capture sales-reported touchpoints
+Enable your sales team to capture sales-reported touchpoints

 Set up automations in your CRM for the weighting process